Optimal Aerobic Breathing: 4 Examples of Self Help Techniques in the Optimal Breathing Kit

 Aerobic/oxygen reserve is largely a matter of efficiency.
 I often use one of our home model oxygen bars and what a HUGE increase in energy and stamina.
 Lying down while doing my Breathing Exercise #2 has been known to take blood oxygen to very high amounts, bring on pulsating and streaming feelings of joy and oceanic waves of bliss, and a LOT of extra energy.

-It has leveled out negative emotions, calmed and soothed overwhelming feelings, contained thoughts running amuck, and it energizes in an even, gentle way, slowly increasing what some might call raising your energy toleration or thermostat. (#2 is NOT for any signs of asthma, hyperventilation, some phobias or over breathing.
+It has leveled out negative emotions, calmed and soothed overwhelming feelings, contained thoughts running amuck, and it energizes in an even, gentle way, slowly increasing what some might call raising your energy tolerance or thermostat. (#2 is NOT for any signs of asthma, hyperventilation, some phobias or over breathing.
 For them we use deepest-calm

 The self healing properties of aerobics increase oxygen stores as well as strengthen the body's resistance to distressful stress.
 When the body receives a giant dose of oxygen, nervous system balance and ease of functioning occur.
 Incredible healings and increases of spiritual and personal power can and do happen almost routinely.